elsampsa/valkka-examples/README.md

 # Valkka Python3 Examples

-OpenSource video management for Linux - Python3 API and Qt examples.
+OpenSource Video Surveillance and Management for Linux - Python3 API and Qt examples.

 Everything you need is [here](https://elsampsa.github.io/valkka-examples/)